pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 Research done on multiple PSG alternatives[^non-laboratory-alternatives], including clinical-grade wrist-worn devices[^actigraph]  [^actillume] suggests that is is possible to achieve results better than NeuroOn's by focusing on accelerometer analysis only.
 Respective teams were able to obtain `82-89%` agreement rate with the PSG[^actigraph] and `81%` overall accuracy[^actillume] on much bigger populations than this experiment.

 NeuroOn's campaign openly criticized wrist-based accelerometers, claiming that *"The competition?
 They must be dreaming!" (...)
 "Accelerometer is less precise than biological signal processing"*  [^kickstarter].
-After through analysis - it doesn't seem that NeuroOn makes much use of the latter.
+After thorough analysis - it doesn't seem that NeuroOn makes much use of the latter.

 ### Contrast with current claims